robincamille/bot-tutorial/put-your-bot-on-DreamHost.md

 *Written June 2018*

 You don't have to run your bot from your desktop!
 You can, but it will shut down every time your computer does.
-Host your bot instead!
+This tutorial shows you how to host your Twitter bot with DreamHost.

-I use [DreamHost](https://www.dreamhost.com/) and like them a lot.
+I use [DreamHost](https://www.dreamhost.com/), a paid hosting service, and I like them a lot.
 If you happen to have a DreamHost hosting account, these instructions will work for you.
 I have no idea if any of the below instructions work for other hosting services. ¯\\\_(ツ)\_/¯

+This tutorial is specific to the [bot-tutorial](https://github.com/robincamille/bot-tutorial) it's housed in but can be adapted.
+It assumes you use the Tweepy library.

 Caveats:
 - **Intermediate and advanced users only!** You should already know how the command line works and what commands like `cd` and `chmod` mean.